s20240039/MIT653_T125_Group1/SurveyDesign.md

      Quantitative Questions

    Ethical Statement:Participation in this survey is voluntary.
 Your responses will be kept anonymous and confidential.
-The data 	   collected will be used solely for academic research purposes related to the study of machine learning applications in detecting DDoS attacks on smart grids.
+   The data  collected will be used solely for academic research purposes related to the study of machine learning applications in detecting DoS attacks on smart grids.
 You may choose to withdraw at any time without any consequences.
    By continuing with the survey, you indicate your consent to participate.

 1. What is your current role or position in your organization or industry?